kwestin/aws-mitre-workshop/README.md

 **Part 2 - Prepare Unit Test**

-1. Name the detection a unique name with your initials - Sample "AWS GuardDuty High Severity Finding - Brandon"
+1. Name the detection a unique name with your initials - Sample "AWS GuardDuty High Severity Finding - [YOUR NAME]"
 2. Select Functions & Tests
 3. Scroll down and populate test with log if not already done